israel-007/arbitrage_calculator/README.md

 # NOTE

-It is possible both outcome fails as you can't always be 100% right on sport betting.
+Both outcomes may fail as you can't always be 100% right on sports betting.

-## Bet Wisely